EBIvariation/eva-sub-cli/docs/validation_overview.md

 Common errors seen with sample concordance checks:

-- Link between “Sample” and “File” provided via the Analysis alias is not correctly defined in the metadata which causes the sample name concordance check to fail.
+- Link between "Sample" and "File" provided via the Analysis alias is not correctly defined in the metadata which causes the sample name concordance check to fail.
 - Extra white spaces in the sample names can lead to mismatches.
 - Case sensitivity issues between the sample names in the VCF file and the metadata spreadsheet.

-Issues in sample name concordance will be reported in the "Sample name concordance check" section of the report.
+Issues in sample name concordance will be reported in the "Sample name concordance check" section of the validation report.